Cropping (animal): Modern practices

-Dogs may have their ears cropped, legally or not, for participation in dogfights, themselves illegal in many jurisdictions.

 The procedure

 The veterinary procedure is known as "cosmetic otoplasty", and involves the removal of a portion of the pinnae, the external flap of the ear.
 Cropping is usually performed on puppies at 7 to 12 weeks of age.
 After 16 weeks, the procedure is more painful and the animal has greater pain memory.
 Usually up to 2/3 of the ear flap is removed in a cropping operation, and the wound edges are closed with stitches.
 The ears are then bandaged.
 Long crops are taped until they heal into the proper shape.
 The procedure is recommended to be undertaken under general anaesthesia; opponents' primary concerns revolve around post-operative pain.

 American veterinary schools do not generally teach cropping (or docking), and thus veterinarians who perform the practice have to learn on the job.
 There are also problems with amateurs performing ear-cropping, particularly at puppy mills.

 In the last 100 years or so, ear cropping has been performed more often for cosmetic purposes.
 In nations and states where it remains legal, it is usually practiced because it is required as part of a breed standard for exhibition at dog shows.
 In the US, although tail-docking, dewclaw removal, and neutering procedures remain common, ear-cropping is declining, except within the dog show industry.
 Some show ring competitors state they would discontinue the practice altogether if they could still "win in the ring."